 station contact "Activities@kl7aa.net"

-as best practices and legal operation.
-The station
+code as well as best practices and legal operation.
+The station is

 working?
 Contact "firstname.lastname@example.org"